Listed on this page are our direct Bender

 sixth of eight children of Maria Cäzilia Neff and Peter Schmitt

 born in Rettigheim.
-Andreas was a soldier and user in the revolution of
+Andreas was a soldier in the revolution of

 1848/49, went then in 1861 to America.
 This revolution started in